Don’t Map Me In

 Washed By The Lord

-In John 13: 1-7, it’s related that Jesus washed his disciples’ feet the night before he was to be crucified.
+In John 13: 1-7, it’s stated that Jesus washed his disciples’ feet the night before he was to be crucified.
 Why would He perform such an act?
-From my understanding, the reason that Jesus washed his disciples’ feet was to signify that each of them was a temple of the living God; whether they realized it or not.
-His message to them—and to us, still—is that we must be cleansed of our erroneous belief that we are the false self (ego) and realize that we are God incarnate, the Christ.
-By washing their feet (which might have been considered a humbling act), he symbolically demonstrated that they were of equal greatness as He.
-The following two passages offer more food for thought about your essential nature:
+From my understanding, the reason was to signify that they, too, were temples of the living God; whether they realized it or not.
+His message to them—and to us, still—is that we must be cleansed of our erroneous belief that we’re the false self (ego) and realize that we are God incarnate, the Christ.
+By washing their feet (which would have been considered a humbling act), Jesus symbolically demonstrated that they were of equal greatness as He.
+The following two passages offer more information about our essential nature:

 “Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.”